 U.S. Department of Education

 The Department of Education provides access to a variety of information, including successful grant applications in their Freedom of Information Act (FOIA) Reading Room.
 The selection below was taken directly from their website.

 - Office of Postsecondary Education: Strengthening Institutions Grant

 - Institute of Education Sciences: Math and Science Grants

-In addition to these resrouces, the Office of Innovation and Improvement (OII) provides a wealth of information related to funded grant applications.
+In addition to these resources, the Office of Innovation and Improvement (OII) provides a wealth of information related to funded grant applications.
 They provide links to proposal abstracts, applications, and even reviewers' comments.
 This great resource can be accessed by visiting OII's "What We Do" page.
 From here, select a specific program area (for example, "Investing in Innovation (i3)").
 Once you are on the program-specific page, select "Awards" from the box on the right hand side of the page.
 From here you may download abstracts, applications, and reviewers' comments for the program area you have selected.
-If you have any questions about accessing this extensive resource, please contact the proposal development office.
+If you have any questions about accessing this extensive resource, please contact UM's research development office.